Cyclone Wanda: Damage

-Fatalities
+Deaths

 Sixteen people lost their lives, including twelve people who were drowned in Brisbane and Ipswich.

 The first flood related deaths were at 11:20pm on 24 January.
 Raymond Roy Davidson (29 years, from Wacol) and Hazel Dulcie Afflick (40 years) were killed in a head-on collision at Wacol, both drivers being blinded by gale-force winds and heavy rain.
 An army amphibious LARC vehicle was carrying out excavation work at Bellbowrie when the vehicle hit submerged power lines which were still live.
 Two men, Corporal Neville Hourigan and Captain Ian Kerr of the Australian Army Reserve (then called the Citizens Military Force) were thrown from the vehicle.
 Bill Lickiss jumped into the water to save them and another CMF soldier, Corporal Ray Ruddy, swam from his undamaged vessel to take control of LARC 05.
 Hourigan died at the scene and Kerr's body was found after the flood had subsided.
 Lickiss and Ruddy were both awarded the Queen's Gallantry Medal.

 A young child, Shane David Patterson (of Yeronga) was swept from his father's arms on a causeway over Oxley Creek in Inala and drowned.

 In addition to those that drowned, Robert Adams (aged 56 years) died of a heart attack during an evacuation of a caravan park at Newmarket.
 Aidan Sutton, a civilian working with the Queensland Police, aged 50 years, returned home to St Lucia for his reading glasses and was swept away in the flood waters, his body found in a tree.

-Flood mitigation
+Aftermath

 As a result of the flood, planning for the Wivenhoe Dam included flood mitigation as well as its original water supply purpose.